By David Joel Miller.

 People who grow up with a mental illness have a difficult time finding out who they are separate from their disorder.
 The younger you are when the symptoms start the more difficult it is to find out who you are during those times the symptoms are at a severe point.
 People with other mental illnesses may experience this same confusion but it is easiest to illustrate by discussing the effects of Bipolar Disorder on self-doubt.

 Youth with Bipolar disorder have a second set of tasks to navigate over and above those all teen’s experience.
 Finding you who you are is a necessary task of adolescence.
 Much of that sense of self is developed as a result of the experiences you have.
-For the person with Bipolar disorder, the person who has those experiences changes depending on the severity of symptoms.
+For the person with Bipolar Disorder, the person who has those experiences changes depending on the severity of symptoms.

-In the early stages of the disorder the disease goes largely undiagnosed.
-The person who will someday get that bipolar diagnosis may spend 20 years or more struggling with out of control emotions before they discover that those unpredictable mood swings are a result of their disease not some defect in who they are.
+In the early stages of the disorder, the disease goes largely undiagnosed.
+The person who will someday get that bipolar diagnosis may spend 20 years or more struggling with out of control emotions before they discover that those unpredictable mood swings are a result of their disease, not some defect in who they are.

 When you have symptoms, try to control them, but find you are out of control more than in, it is easy to begin to doubt yourself and to begin to hate yourself.
-Before receiving their diagnosis many youth with Bipolar Disorders have been led to believe they are “bad kids” and that they should be able to do things they find far outside their abilities.
+Before receiving their diagnosis many youths with Bipolar Disorders have been led to believe they are “bad kids” and that they should be able to do things they find far outside their abilities.

 The person with Bipolar Disorder will experience a large discrepancy between who they are supposed to be and who they are.
 Despite their best efforts, who they feel they are, will change depending on whether they are in a manic, hypo-manic, depressive or mixed phase.